Research Study

 In this piece, we unravel how one may use their understanding of bitcoin’s unique characteristics to help inform valuation.
 As mentioned in our prior research, we believe that bitcoin is best understood as an emergent monetary asset, and therefore the optimal approach for determining long-term fair value could potentially be derived through the analysis of its supply and demand curves.
 As discussed throughout the paper, the combination of bitcoin’s predetermined supply schedule and its technology-like adoption curve makes the use of Metcalfe’s Law one of the most compelling valuation techniques available.
 This paper can be largely summarized through the following ideas:

-The information herein was prepared by Fidelity Digital Asset Services, LLC (“FDAS LLC”) and Fidelity Digital Assets, Ltd (“FDA LTD”).
-It is for informational purposes only and is not intended to constitute a recommendation, investment advice of any kind, or an offer or the solicitation of an offer to buy or sell securities or other assets.
-Please perform your own research and consult a qualified advisor to see if digital assets are an appropriate investment option.
+The information herein was prepared by Fidelity Digital Asset Services, LLC (“FDAS LLC”), Fidelity Digital Assets, Ltd (“FDA LTD”), and Fidelity Digital Assets Ireland Limited ("FDA Ireland").
+It is for informational purposes only and is not intended to constitute a recommendation, investment advice of any kind, or an offer to buy or sell any asset.
+Perform your own research and consult a qualified advisor to see if digital assets are an appropriate investment option.

 Digital assets are speculative and highly volatile, can become illiquid at any time, and are for investors with a high-risk tolerance.
 Investors in digital assets could lose the entire value of their investment.

-This information is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to local law or regulation.
+This information is not intended for distribution to, or use by, anyone in any jurisdiction where such distribution would be contrary to local law or regulation.
 Persons accessing this information are required to inform themselves about and observe such restrictions.

-FDAS LLC and FDA LTD do not provide tax, legal, investment, or accounting advice.
+FDAS LLC, FDA LTD, and FDA Ireland do not provide tax, legal, investment, or accounting advice.
 This material is not intended to provide, and should not be relied on, for tax, legal, or accounting advice.
 Tax laws and regulations are complex and subject to change.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.

-Fidelity Digital Assets and the Fidelity Digital Assets logo are service marks of FMR LLC.
+Fidelity Digital Assets is a registered service mark and the Fidelity Digital Assets logo is a service mark of FMR LLC.